cpelican/commits-history/README.md

+I chose the Option A (entering the key in an input) because I estimated finding out how to deploy the app with a backend would have make me not to be able to give in time the test.

+I did not implement the countdown, but the polling should be working (only if the key is right).
+Once the user has entered the key, it should not poll if the api call has returned an error, and wait for the user to enter another key.

+For css I used scss preprocessor, mainly because it allows me to nest css, which I find more readable.

+Below are the todos and difficulties I could think of.

-## Difficulties during the test
+## Doubts and difficulties during the test
-- [ ] I don't like the way I organized components especially the AdditionalInfo one, and also how the date logic is mixed with some other logic.
-Would have liked to separate it better.
-- [ ] for a while I tried to use env variables without success (then to realize it's not a suitable solution).
-I wonder why I can't see the env in the react app.
-It seems there might be outhere a bug.
+- [ ] The state flow seems to me too complicated and buggy.
+It would have been less complicated if I had implemented the second solution with a backend proxy for the key (couldn't because of lack of time).
+Or maybe it would have had more sense to divide it on 2 pages, one where the user enters the api key, the other one where we get the results.
+If the result is an error, then go back (couldn't because of lack of time).
+- [ ] Maybe the date logic should have been better separated from the rest.
+- [ ] Maybe the AdditionalInfo component could be better renamed.
-- [ ] I'm more used to a class based approach, so handling the useEffect thing is new to me
+- [ ] I'm more used to a class based approach, so handling the various hooks is new to me.
-- [ ] I'm used to jest, don't know yet very well the react-testing library.
-I find a bit strange the fact there is no shallow render.
+- [ ] I'm used to jest, don't know yet very well the react-testing library (but wanted to give it a try).
+Maybe the way I wrote tests is not optimal.
+- [ ] At first I didn't think of using octocat and did a fetch request on the api, maybe I should have.

 ## TODOS
+- [ ] check the 502 error is behaving as wanted and fix it if not.
-- [ ] handle loading only the first time the api call is made
+- [ ] Better handle loading or divide the app in 2 pages.
+- [ ] Remove the error when reloading after error.
+- [ ] handle empty state and differenciate it from the loading state
-- [ ] more tests, especially the whole polling thing
+- [ ] add more tests, especially the whole polling thing
+- [ ] better ui for input and so
+- [ ] better handle firefox and safari for input
+- [ ] add pagination

 ## Create React App readme